czqclm/fast-package-electron/README.md

 docker build -t fast-package-electron:25-wine64 .
 ```
 # Executing Packaging
 Go to the directory where you want to package (with "index.html" at the same level), and execute the following command.
-Replace "$(pwd)" with the directory you want to package, such as "/root/project".
+Replace `$(pwd)` with the directory you want to package, such as `/root/project`.

 ```bash
 docker run --rm --name my_container \